18F/18f.gsa.gov/.github/PULL_REQUEST_TEMPLATE.md

 - fix houndci feedback
 - ensure tests pass
 - federalist builds
-- no new SNYK vulnerabilities are introdcued
+- no new SNYK vulnerabilities are introduced